 Address: 522 South Frontage Road East

-Wanna know something cool?
+Do you want to know something cool?
 It’s the highest elevation botanical garden in the US at 8,200 feet, and it includes numerous distinct gardens within it: the Alpine Display Garden, the Mountain Perennial Garden, the Mountain Meditation Garden, the Alpine Rock Garden, a children’s garden, and more.

 Within this garden, you’ll find over 2,000 varieties of plants, and about a quarter of those are wildflowers and alpine plants that are, in most cases, native to Colorado.
 Betty Ford Alpine Gardens is free and is open year-round.

 If you want to enjoy Vail, Colorado without a car on foot or by bike, you can, thanks to the Vail Recreation Path System.
 This collection of multi-use paths can get you anywhere you want to go in Vail and in the closeby surrounding areas, and altogether it includes over fifteen miles of paved paths.